- We focus on what has worked for 10,000+ patients & medical research.

 Protruding Bone on Outside of Foot [Causes, Symptoms & Best Treatment]

-Causes of a protruding bone on outside of foot are usually injuries to what is called the 5th metatarsal.
+Causes of a protruding bone on the outside of the foot are usually injuries to the 5th metatarsal.
 Learn to FIX the pain today!

 - These are Simple & EASY options that we have seen success with.

 - Also included is our outside of the foot pain treatment video guide!

 - Fifth toe pain usually has nothing wrong with the bone unless it has recently been broken.
 The pain usually results from pressure against the front of the shoe, causing a callus or ingrown toenail.